peterantypas/maiana/README.md

 The core design is based on two Silicon Labs "EZRadio Pro" series ICs.
 The first IC is a transceiver and the second one is a full-time receiver.
 Currently, due to the global chip shortage, these ICs are impossible to source.
 I have secured a small quantity because I placed a direct order with their main US distributor last year, when their lead time was about 16 weeks.
 It is now 40+ weeks.

 The microcontroller on this board is a STM32L4 series (412, 422, 431 and 432 supported).
 I chose these because the 80MHz clock allows the SPI bus to operate at exactly 10MHz which is the maximum supported by the Silabs RF ICs.
-This is crucial, as a transponder is a hard real-time application that relies on interrupts for precise timing of the transmit function, so SPI latency must be minimized.
+This is crucial, as a transponder is a *hard real time* application so SPI latency must be minimized.

 The GNSS is a Quectel L76 module and relies on a Johansson ceramic chip antenna.
 It usually takes a minute to acquire a fix outdoors from a cold start.
 The transmitter output is 2 Watts (+33dBm) and it has a verified range of over 10 nautical miles.